JackHon55/DND_Master_Release/README.md

 6. Follow the instructions on the Data-Notepad tab in DND_HP to modify my character sheet into yours
 7. Enjoy!

-8. For updates, you should only need to re-download the DND_HP.exe.
-Of course if that doesnt work, re-download the whole thing again, just make sure you keep your version of dnd_stat.txt
+8. For updates, you should re-download the whole thing again, just make sure you keep your version of dnd_stat.txt

 # Big Panel Tabs OwlBear, Discord, Data-Notepad
 1. Online VTT platform owlbear is integrated.
 If you have a working owlbear room link in the dnd_stat.txt file, you can interact with owlbear freely. (but requires sign in every time)
 2. Discord can be launched from the program, allowing access with no need for alt-tab.
 This instance of discord is from your computer, and it is just launching it then placing it into the program (therefore it is safe)
 3. Data-Notepad has instructions on how to modify dnd_stat.txt.
 You can freely make as many copies as required and save them under any name.
 You can have one stat file open at a time, and can load the current opened stat file data into the program.
 Any changes made to the notepad can also be saved as usual (this notepad is just an instance of notepad opened from your computer, then placed into the program)
+4. The Colour Button allows minor customisation of the resource button colour scheme.

 # HP tracker
 1. Tracking for Temporary HP, Max HP, Current HP, Max HP adjusting effects such as from the Aid spell